Kalpna-Gahalaut/RTSeismo/README.md

     The second row should contain the following values:

-        i) MM = Total number of time epochs of water load at dam site.

-        iii) c1 = factor to convert days into seconds.
+        i) MM = Total number of time epochs of water load at dam site. ii) c1 = factor to convert days into seconds.

-     From the third row it should contain the water level data in the following format till it reaches the total number of time epochs of water load at dam site:
+     From the third row it should contain the water level data in the following format till it reaches the total number of time epochs of water load at the dam site:

-        i) ntime = number of time epoch.

-        ii) date = date of time epoch.

-        iii) pk = reservoir water level from MSL (in meter) at a particular date of time epoch at dam site.
+        i) ntime = number of time epoch. ii) date = date of time epoch. iii) pk = reservoir water level from MSL (in meter) at a particular date of time epoch at dam site.

      After it reaches the MM value from the next row it should contain the information of the water load as below: